 View our fourth grade Bible memory verses

-OUR ELEMENTARY CURRICULUM
+IMMANUEL ELEMENTARY SCHOOL’S CURRICULUM

 The Language Arts encompasses reading, writing, and oral language, but teachers recognize that learners progress in acquiring language mastery at their own pace.
 First grade utilizes scaled reading groups and differentiated language activities to reach each child in his or her individual ability level.
 Opportunities for growth in language proficiency include phonics-based reading resources and modeled writing using appropriate children’s literature books.
 Reading units with recognized authors such as Jan Brett, culminate in students writing their own illustrated, published book.
 Reading and writing skill development takes place through practice in spelling, letter formation, and writing complete sentences.